-On July 13, 2012, the Company executed an agreement to form a joint venture, which upon closing will own and operate Fountain Square, an approximately 811,000 net rentable square foot office and retail complex located in Reston, Virginia, adjacent to the Company's other Reston properties.
+On July 13, 2012, the Company executed an agreement to form a joint venture, which upon closing will own and operate Fountain Square, an approximately \$11,000 net rentable square foot office and retail complex located in Reston, Virginia, adjacent to the Company's other Reston properties.
 The joint venture partner will contribute the property valued at approximately \$385.0 million and related mortgage indebtedness totaling approximately \$211.3 million for a 50% interest in the joint venture.
 The Company expects to contribute cash totaling approximately \$87.0 million for its 50% interest, which cash will be distributed to the joint venture partner.
 The Company expects to consolidate this joint venture.
 The mortgage loan bears interest at fixed rate of 5.71% per annum and matures on October 11, 2016.
-Pursuant to the joint venture agreement (i) the Company has rights to acquire the partner's 50% interest and (ii) the partner has the right to cause the Company to acquire the partner's interest on January 4, 2016, in each case at a fixed price totaling approximately \$102.0 million in cash.
+Pursuant to the joint venture agreement (i) the Company has rights to acquire the partner's 50% interest and (ii) the partner has the right to cause the Company to acquire the partner's interest and (ii) the partner has the right to cause the Company to acquire the partner's interest and 12.016, in each case at a fixed price totaling approximately \$10.0 million in cash.
 The fixed price option rights expire on January 31, 2016.

-On July 25, 2012, the Company issued notice to redeem the remaining \$225.0 million in aggregate principal amount of its 6.25% senior notes due 2013 on August 24, 2012.
+On July 25, 2012, the Company's Operating Partnership issued notice to redeem the remaining \$225.0 million in aggregate principal amount of its 6.25% senior notes due 2013 on August 24, 2012.
 The Company expects to fund this redemption using available cash.
 The redemption price will equal the sum of (i) the present values as of the redemption date of the remaining scheduled payments of principal and interest from the redemption date to maturity (excluding any accrued and unpaid interest) discounted on a semi-annual basis at a rate equal to the yield to maturity of a comparable United States Treasury security plus 0.35%, plus (ii) accrued interest to, but excluding, August 24, 2012, as provided in the applicable indenture.
 The redemption price will be calculated three business days prior to the redemption date and will be payable on August 24, 2012 in accordance with the terms of the applicable indenture.